Tulcea, Romania: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you find the right kind.
-The vast majority of adapters currently sold are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Ensure that you get the necessary type.
+The vast majority of adapters for sale now are just plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

 Make your flight more comfortable with an airplane phone mount